 The Audit Committee's policy is to review and pre-approve, either pursuant to the Company's Audit and Non-Audit Services Pre-Approval Policy (the "Pre-Approval Policy") or through a separate pre-approval by the Audit Committee, any engagement of the Company's independent auditor to provide any audit-related and non-audit services to the Company.
 Pursuant to the Pre-Approval Policy, which the Audit Committee reviews and reassesses periodically, a list of specific services within certain categories of services, including audit, audit-related and tax services, are specifically pre-approved for the upcoming or current fiscal year, subject to an aggregate maximum annual fee payable by us for each category of pre-approved services.
 Any service that is not included in the approved list of services must be separately pre-approved by the Audit Committee.
-In addition, the Audit Committee may delegate authority to its chairman to pre-approved fee level, whether or not included on the pre-approved list of services, must be separately on the performance of audit-related and non-audit services, must be separately pre-approved by the Audit Committee.
-The Audit Committee has delegated authority to its chairperson to pre-approve engagements for the performance of audit-related for the performance of audit and non-audit services, must be separately pre-approved by the Audit Committee.
-The Audit Committee has delegated authority to its chairperson to pre-approve engagements for the performance of audit services, for which the estimated cost for such services shall not exceed \$100,000 in the aggregate for any calendar year.
+In addition, the Audit Committee may delegate authority to its chairman to pre-approve engagements for the performance of audit-related and non-audit services, must be separately pre-approved by the Audit Committee.
+Additionally, all audit-related and non-audit services, for which the estimated cost for such services shall not exceed \$100,000 in the aggregate for any calendar year.
 The chairperson must report all pre-approval decisions to the Audit Committee at its next scheduled meeting and provide a description of the terms of the engagement.
-During the year ended December 31, 2017, 100% of the services provided by Mayer Hoffman following completion of our initial public offering were pre-approved under the Pre-Approval Policy.
+During each of the years ended December 31, 2018 and December 31, 2017, 100% of the services provided by Mayer Hoffman following completion of our initial public offering were pre-approved under the Pre-Approval Policy.